Is your layover long enough?

 Is a 1-hour layover long enough?

 It depends entirely on the airport and connection type.
 At a compact, airside-connected hub like CLT or DEN, 60 minutes is comfortable for a domestic-to-domestic connection.
-At JFK or LAX with a terminal change and TSA re-screening, 60 minutes is at or below the published MCT.
+At JFK with a terminal change and TSA re-screening, or at LAX where a terminal change can be a walk of up to about 2 miles (airside, but slow), 60 minutes is at or below the published MCT.
 Use the calculator above with your specific airport and connection details for a personalized answer.

 What is the shortest minimum connection time in the US?